 40 metres did require the assistance of an antenna matching unit, but this was not needed on the 20 metre band.

-The 20 metre delta loop is easy to construct and unobtrusive for neighbors.
+The 20 metre delta loop is easy to construct and unobtrusive for neighbours.
 A good fun project which offered rewarding results.

-See my trapped dipole page for the best solution for my modest back-garden.
+See my inverted L antenna page for the best solution for my modest back-garden.